 Cardozo Public Service Summer Stipend

-Applications for Cardozo's 2019 Public Service Summer Stipend are open.
+Applications for Cardozo's 2020 Public Service Summer Stipend are open.
 The application deadline is December 2, 2019 at 11:59 pm.

 Eligible registrants who complete all of the requirements below by the specified deadlines will receive a grant from the school.
 Deadlines are strictly followed.

 All students who wish to apply for the stipend must attend one of three identical info sessions held in November.
 The sessions are advertised through flyers, the Cardozo website, Symplicity, the Office of Career Services newsletter, and the Public Service Supplement to the OCS newsletter.

 Students who have attended one of the mandatory meetings who wish to apply for the stipend must complete an online application by December 2, 2019 at 11:59 pm.
 Students who are U.S. citizens or permanent residents are required to file two years of FAFSAs.
 Questions about completing the FAFSAs should be directed to the Student Finance Office at email@example.com or (212) 790-0392.

 While you can apply for the stipend before you've secured a qualifying internship, you will need to get an internship and work there to actually receive the stipend.
 The internship must meet all of the following requirements: